OSGeo/PROJ/docs/source/specifications/geodetictiffgrids.rst

 - The `ImageDescription <https://www.awaresystems.be/imaging/tiff/tifftags/imagedescription.html>`_
   tag may be used to convey extra information about the name, provenance, version and last updated date of the grid.
-  Will be set when possible fo files hosted on the CDN.
+  Will be set when possible for files hosted on the CDN.
   Ignored by PROJ.

 - The `Copyright <https://www.awaresystems.be/imaging/tiff/tifftags/copyright.html>`_
   tag may be used to convey extra information about the copyright and license of the grid.
-  Will be set when possible fo files hosted on the CDN.
+  Will be set when possible for files hosted on the CDN.
   Ignored by PROJ.

 - The `DateTime <https://www.awaresystems.be/imaging/tiff/tifftags/datetime.html>`_